-In order to promote inclusion at a societal level, and in particular to create awareness in areas such as science, context must be created in which such awareness is possible and even necessary.
-This may involve new debates at public forums and panels, that are established to give a platform to challenges and barriers in inclusive science education.
+To promote inclusion at a societal level, and in particular to create awareness in areas such as science, context must be created in which such awareness is possible and even necessary.
+This may involve new debates at public forums and on panels that are established to give a platform to challenges and barriers to ISE.
 Public forums/panels could also help to publicly reflect on inclusion and diversity in European policy by having community members and experts from diverse backgrounds provide a broader and deeper understanding of the issues at hand.

-The roundtable is the meeting point between Policymakers, Practitioners and Communities and therefore the beginning of sustainable change in European education systems.
+The roundtable is the meeting point between policymakers, practitioners, and communities and therefore, the beginning of sustainable change in European educational systems.
 Creating opportunities for a chorus of voices to be heard at both the policy and grassroots levels to identify biases in science education initiatives may be one way to define the current situation at the local and global levels.